 Students are placed in workplace environments to develop and practice career-related knowledge and skills for a specific career field related to the student's career interests, abilities, and goals (HSBP).
 Student progress is overseen by a worksite supervisor.
-A Training Plan and Training Agreement are planning components of this activity.

 Placement/Paid Internship